David West (basketball): Golden State Warriors (2016–2018)

 On July 9, 2016, West signed with the Golden State Warriors.
-West emerged as a key bench player for the Warriors, particularly for his skilled passing abilities.
+He emerged as a key bench player for the Warriors, particularly for his skilled passing abilities.
 Throughout January and February 2017, West missed 14 games with a non-displaced fracture in his left thumb.
-On March 29, 2017, West recorded a season-high 15 points and a game-high plus-23 in a large comeback win against the San Antonio Spurs.
-The Warriors finished the season as the first seed in the West with a 67–15 record.
-Following a 129–115 victory in Game 4 of the Western Conference Finals over the Spurs, the Warriors were undefeated in the first three playoff series, reaching their third straight NBA Finals series.
+On March 29, 2017, West recorded a season-high 15 points and a game-high plus-23 during a 110–98 comeback victory over the San Antonio Spurs.
+The Warriors finished the season as the #1-seed in the West with a 67–15 record.
+Following a 129–115 victory in Game 4 of the Western Conference Finals over the Spurs, the Warriors were undefeated in the first three playoff series, reaching their third straight NBA Finals.
 West played in every playoff game, as the Warriors defeated the Cleveland Cavaliers 4–1 in the 2017 NBA Finals.
-The Warriors' 16–1 playoff record was the best ever postseason winning percentage in NBA history.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

-On July 25, 2017, after winning his first championship ring, West re-signed with the Warriors for one more year, with expectations to retire after the 2017–18 season.
-On January 8, 2018, in a 124–114 win over the Denver Nuggets, West became the 127th player in NBA history to play in 1,000 regular-season games.
-After reaching that milestone, he noted that he might consider signing again for the 2018–19 season, saying, "It all depends on how my body feels.
+On July 25, 2017, after winning his first championship ring, West re-signed with the Warriors for another year, with expectations to retire after the 2017–18 season.
+On January 8, 2018, West became the 127th player in NBA history to play in 1,000 regular-season games, recording 10 points, six rebounds, and four assists in a 124–114 victory over the Denver Nuggets.
+After reaching that milestone, West noted that he might consider signing again for the 2018–19 season, saying, "It all depends on how my body feels.
 Right now I feel good."
+The Warriors advanced to the NBA Finals for the fourth straight season, where they won their second straight championship with a four-game sweep of the Cavaliers, giving West his second NBA championship.

+Retirement

-After winning his second NBA Championship, West announced his retirement from the NBA after 15 seasons on August 30, 2018.
+On August 30, 2018, West announced his retirement from the NBA after 15 seasons.